sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Plane:

-: Typically used as a term in the context of routing (and used as a synonym for forwarding plane), {{RFC6192}} states, the data plane "is typically described as the router architecture hardware and software components responsible for receiving a packet on an incoming interface, performing a lookup to identify the packet's IP next hop and determine the best outgoing interface towards the destination, and forwarding the packet out through the appropriate outgoing interface."

-: In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
-Data plane is used to conduct cascaded or distributed SACM tasks via transporting encodings and corresponding operations defined by data models.
+: Typically used as a term in the context of routing (and used as a synonym for forwarding plane, e.g. {{RFC6192}}).
+In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
+The data plane is used to conduct distributed SACM tasks by transporting SACM content using transporting encodings and corresponding operations defined by SACM data models.

 Data Provenance: